Nada Ristich, champion of corporate philanthropy, receives honorary degree

 In her senior role with the Bank of Montreal, Nada Ristich has helped reshape the practice of corporate philanthropy in Canada.
 Her innovative and collaborative approach to the bank’s giving program has supported a variety of organizations in the arts and humanities, as well as access to higher education.

-Today, for her service to the local community and her advocacy for the arts in corporate philanthropy, Doctor of Laws, honoris causa, from the University of Toronto.a
+Today, for her service to the local community and her advocacy for the arts in corporate philanthropy, Nada Ristich is being awarded a Doctor of Laws, honoris causa, from the University of Toronto.

 Born and raised in Toronto, Ristich earned a degree in French literature from U of T’s Victoria College in 1977, thinking she might become a teacher.
 But teaching jobs were scarce at that time, so she cast her net more broadly and ended up landing a position at Sears Canada – even though, as she says, she “knew nothing about the business and corporate world.”

 Before long, a mentor encouraged her to apply for a job in the company’s public affairs department, where she was introduced to corporate philanthropy.
 She spent several years in that area at Sears and Kraft Foods before joining BMO in 1994.